moritz157/beethoven/README.md

 ### Summoning the daemon
 To start the daemon just use `beethoven daemon`.
 You probably want to configure your OS to execute this command on boot.

+You can also start the daemon detached from the original terminal using the `-detached` or `-d` flag

 ### Initializing a container
 If you want to create a new container, just navigate to the desired directory an use `beethoven init`.
 Then enter the prompted information.
 This command will create the `beethoven.json`, which contains all the necessary information.